SEE IMPORTANT NOTICE AT THE END OF THIS REPORT

 Bennington Convenience Store, Inc. d/b/a Sava's Market, East Boston - permission to operate a check casher office at 150 Bennington Street, East Boston.
 Comment period ended June 18, 2009.

-Braz Transfers, Inc., Somerville - permission to operate a check casher office at 377 Somerville, Ave., Somerville.
+Braz Transfers, Inc., Somerville, Massachusetts - permission to operate a check casher office at 377 Somerville, Ave., Somerville.
 Comment period ended September 24, 2009.

 IMPORTANT NOTICE ON CHANGE IN APPLICATION PROCESS

 The Division of Banks has an ongoing initiative to reduce paperwork.
 Among other things, the application process is being changed.
-All applications filed with the Division and the Board of Bank Incorporation, except those filed electronically pursuant to FDICconnect shall now consist of one printed copy as well as a submission in an electronic media format preferably a compact disk or USB drive.
+Beginning with the application review cycle that starts on February 16, 2010 and ends on March 12, 2010, all applications filed with the Division and the Board of Bank Incorporation, except those filed electronically pursuant to FDICconnect shall consist of one printed copy as well as a submission in an electronic media format preferably a compact disk or USB drive.
 Banks and credit unions, as well as counsel for such institutions, are advised to submit ONLY the information requested in the application.
 Accordingly, the submission should not include, among other things, entire Annual Reports, entire public CRA Statements, copies of applications to the Federal Reserve Board, the Federal Deposit Insurance Corporation, the Office of Thrift Supervision, and the National Credit Union Administration.
 Additionally, please be advised that certain comparative analyses on deposit and loan overlap among other materials in corporate transactions are being reduced in conjunction with the revised applications.

 All applications are being reviewed and amended to reflect this new policy.
 As always, the Division or the Board reserves the right to request supplemental material to be filed on any application or particular question.
 Petitioners and their counsel must adjust their own internal filing procedures to reflect these significant changes by the Division.